 Transformation through interdisciplinarity

 The Food Equity Centre is made up of leading actors in food security and social justice including food systems, nutrition, social protection, food sovereignty and the right to food.
-Through research, knowledge sharing and mutual learning between countries North and South, it will break down silos between researchers, activists and affected communities.
-The Centre will generate contextualised knowledge and actionable solutions contributing to transformative change that leads to equitable and sustainable food systems globally.
+Through research, knowledge sharing and mutual learning between countries North and South, it is breaking down silos between researchers, activists and affected communities.
+The Centre is generating contextualised knowledge and actionable solutions contributing to transformative change that leads to equitable and sustainable food systems globally.